|

 its great length and slithered over to view through the glass.
 Race

-snickered and continued to claw the doctor, weakening him a great deal and
+snickered and continued to claw the doctor, weakening him a great deal

 creating the occasional wound in the white lab coat, staining it red.

-Race licked his lips, "Heh, good job Doctor," Race lowered a paw and
+Race licked his lips, "Heh, good job Doctor," Race lowered

 grabbed the nametag to read, then set it back down again, "Ross.
-You

 succeeded in making a raccoon smarter, but you picked the wrong raccoon."
-The

 coon growled and let go of the doctor with one paw, reaching up with